DevExpress/testcafe/docs/articles/documentation/recipes/best-practices/speed-up-test-execution.md

 # Speed Up Test Execution

-This section describes ways to decrease the execution time of TestCafe tests.
+This article describes ways to decrease the execution time of TestCafe tests.
 It includes the following sections:

 * [Run Tests Concurrently](#run-tests-concurrently)
 * [Run Tests in Headless Browsers](#run-tests-in-headless-browsers)